PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 The tutorial splits into several parts:
 * To get started, we'll create a scene and set up all of our game-objects such as the spawn-points, tanks, shells, and walls as well as our HUD.
-* Then we'll be set up the scripts we need to control the game and instantiating our players into the level.
+* Then we'll set up the scripts we need to control the game and instantiating our players into the level.

 This will constitute our scene setup.
+From there:
-From there we will be handling all the events and collisions in-game, as well as sending updates about each tank to all other players.
+* We'll be handling all the events and collisions in-game.
+* Sending updates about each tank to all other players.

 ## Scene Setup